-If facial fractures are not treated and repaired, extensive fractures in the middle third of the face are often associated with significant functional and cosmetic abnormalities.
+If facial fractures are not repaired and treated, extensive fractures in the middle third of the face are often associated with significant functional and cosmetic abnormalities.

-Although fractures eventually need to be repaired surgically, immediate medical treatment may be necessary and may include antibiotics and nasal decongestants.
-Oral or intravenous steroids can reduce swelling, but they have not shown any benefit for long-term problems such as Optic neuropathy.
+Although bone fractures eventually require repair and surgical repair, immediate medical treatment is necessary and may include antibiotics and nasal decongestants.
+Oral or intravenous steroids can reduce swelling but have not shown any benefit for long-term problems such as neuropathy.
+Optical.